FIVE QUICK TIPS FOR TAKING BETTER BLACK AND WHITE PHOTOGRAPHS

 5 – Post processing

-Once you’ve downloaded your digital images, try a bit of basic post processing with the image processing software you have.
+Once you’ve downloaded your photos, try a bit of basic post processing with the image processing software you have.
 Simply adjusting the shadows and highlights in a black and white photograph makes all the difference!
-And you can do this with most photo on a smartphone these days!
+And you can do this on most smartphones these days with a photo editing app!

 Photographer in Cambridge

 Louisa Williams is a family and children’s photographer based near Cambridge and working throughout Cambridgeshire, Suffolk and the surrounding areas.
 You can see more of her current work and enquire about commissions here and can follow her on Facebook and Instagram.

 Booking your family photography session